yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/linq/how-to-join-content-from-dissimilar-files-linq.md

     122, 94, 92, 91, 91
     ```

-2. <span data-ttu-id="cbf84-110">Aşağıdaki satırları Names. csv adlı bir dosyaya kopyalayın ve proje klasörünüze kaydedin.</span><span class="sxs-lookup"><span data-stu-id="cbf84-110">Copy the following lines into a file that is named names.csv and save it to your project folder.</span></span> <span data-ttu-id="cbf84-111">Dosya, öğrencinin Soyadı, adı ve öğrenci KIMLIĞINI içeren bir elektronik tabloyu temsil eder.</span><span class="sxs-lookup"><span data-stu-id="cbf84-111">The file represents a spreadsheet that contains the student's last name, first name, and student ID.</span></span>
+2. <span data-ttu-id="d54db-110">Copy the following lines into a file that is named names.csv and save it to your project folder.</span><span class="sxs-lookup"><span data-stu-id="d54db-110">Copy the following lines into a file that is named names.csv and save it to your project folder.</span></span> <span data-ttu-id="d54db-111">The file represents a spreadsheet that contains the student's last name, first name, and student ID.</span><span class="sxs-lookup"><span data-stu-id="d54db-111">The file represents a spreadsheet that contains the student's last name, first name, and student ID.</span></span>

     ```csv
     Omelchenko,Svetlana,111